How Will Data Science Accelerate the Circular Economy?

 How can you use Data Analytics to support a Fast Fashion Retailer to implement a Circular Economy?

-Implementing a circular model can provide the highest carbon emissions reductions as it directly impacts the product.
+Implementing a circular model can yield the highest carbon emissions reductions, as it directly affects the product.

-However, the case studies above were mainly focusing on the generation of insightful prescriptions using advanced analytics.
+However, the case studies above focused on generating insightful prescriptions using advanced analytics.

 Now that your model told us what to do.
 How can you support the implementation?